OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <h3>Known Issues</h3>

 <ul>
 <li>Publishing Mobile or Reactive Web apps that use very complex structures in screen logic may take longer than usual or fail due to a timeout during compilation.
-It might also result in a memory consumption higher than usual while publishing.</li>
+It might also result in a memory consumption higher than usual while publishing.
 <ul>
 <li>To disable this for a specific module you can follow this procedure:</li>
 <ol>